marfsama/shiningforce3/specs/format-battlemesh.md

   * byte == 0x00 draw mesh
     * add/draw mesh `mesh_index` to bone at top of stack
     * increase `mesh_index`
-  * byte is in (0x09, 0x10, 0x11, 0x20)? draw external mesh
+  * byte is in (tag with location)? draw external mesh
     * (this is some kind of tag for additional meshes)
     * skip to 32bit boundary. the skipped bytes are always 0x00
     * read POINT (3 x FIXED).
 This is the translation part for the tag
-  * byte is 30? draw external mesh with rotation and scale
+  * byte is (tag with location, rotation and scale)? draw external mesh with rotation and scale
     * skip to 32bit boundary. the skipped bytes are always 0x00
     * read translation: POINT (3 x FIXED)
-    * read rotation: 3 x FIXED (x,y,z) and 1 x ANGLE + padding or 3 x FIXED
+    * read rotation quarternion: 4 x FIXED (x,y,z, w)
-      (x,y,z) and 1 x FIXED (angle in some other format)
     * read scale: 3 x FIXED

 ## Notes